• Skip to primary navigation

 STEP THREE: Cook.
 Cover and seal the lid.
 Cook on the high setting for 5 hours, or until the beans are tender (exact cooking time may vary depending on your slow cooker).
 Serve hot.

-• How can I thicken the beans if they are too watery?
-To thicken, simply cook the beans uncovered for a bit longer to allow some liquid to evaporate.
+How do I thicken the beans if they are too watery?

 Slow Cooker Pinto Beans Recipe ~ Dry pinto beans slow-cooked with warm, aromatic spices.
 Vegetarian and vegan.